mohamedfawas/bhava_studios_website_clone/readme.md

+This work is done as a part of learning web designing from scratch.

-In this project I did my level best to recreate the official website of Bhavana Studios using the knowledge I gained after learning some basic level things in HTML and CSS
+Here I built clone of the official of website of [Bhavana Studios](https://bhavanastudios.com/) using basic knowledge of HTML and CSS.